 Many households in rural Bangladesh do not have sufficient cash on hand to upgrade sanitation systems, but can afford the cost if they are able to spread the cost over time.
 To address this, the World Bank Water Global Practice’s Water and Sanitation Program (WSP) is working with microfinance institutions (MFIs) in Bangladesh to develop specialized loan products for low-income rural households to finance the purchase of sanitation systems, in addition to extending business loans to small construction firms trained on hygienic latrine construction.
 Hygienic latrines are considered the next generation of toilets, fully confining waste from both the user and the surrounding environment.
 The World Bank is proposing to support the WSP intervention by providing a US$ 3 million grant to reach households living below the 40th income percentile (the bottom two quintiles of consumption distribution in Bangladesh).
 The financial incentive will be paid as an output-based aid (OBA) subsidy to improve affordability of hygienic latrine installation at the household level and scale up the adoption of sanitation microfinance in Bangladesh as a tool for achieving the SDGs.

-Through a grant agreement arrangement with the Government of Bangladesh Economic Relations Division (ERD), Palli Karma-Sahayak Foundation (PKSF, Government of Bangladesh’s wholesale microfinance facility) will implement the project.
+Through a grant agreement arrangement with the Government of Bangladesh Economic Relations Division (ERD),Bank & Finance Division of Ministry of Finance and Palli Karma-Sahayak Foundation (PKSF, Government of Bangladesh’s wholesale microfinance facility) will implement the project.
 The nationwide program will offer the OBA subsidy only for low-cost latrine technologies, which meet hygienic sanitation standards.
 While the cost of latrines under the WSP program range between US$ 45 and 220, the OBA subsidy will only apply to loans up to US$ 128.
 The subsidy will be approximately US$ 6 - 19 per household, and paid upon independent verification.
 The partial subsidy both enhances the attractiveness of borrowing by increasing affordability for poor households, and reduces lending risk for the MFI.
 In addition, it will stimulate the market for further sanitation lending through a demonstration effect to neighboring households.
 By demonstrating the viability of sanitation lending at scale, the subsidy will also have an impact on the wider microfinance industry in Bangladesh and beyond.

 The project will support sanitation access for approximately 170,000 poor households in rural Bangladesh, which will result in access to hygienic sanitation for over 850,000 individuals.
 Based on the existing customer base of the MFI’s, 90 percent of borrowers are expected to be women.
 The grant will leverage over US$ 20 million in household sanitation investments, financed by participating local MFIs.